johncorderox/Eternity-Tracking/README.md

 <br>
 <h3>Installation</h3><br>
 Run the `database.sql ` file and make sure the admin insert has ran.<br>
-Locate the Config file and update the values with your host information.
+Locate the Config file and update the values with your host information.<br>
 ```php
 $servername = 'localhost';
 $username = 'root';